medialab/gazouilloire/README.md

 Discover more of our projects at [médialab tools](http://tools.medialab.sciences-po.fr/).

-This work is supported by [DIME-Web](http://dimeweb.dime-shs.sciences-po.fr/), part of [DIME-SHS](http://www.sciencespo.fr/dime-shs/) research equipment financed by the EQUIPEX program (ANR-10-EQPX-19-01).
+This work has been supported by [DIME-Web](http://dimeweb.dime-shs.sciences-po.fr/), part of [DIME-SHS](http://www.sciencespo.fr/dime-shs/) research equipment financed by the EQUIPEX program (ANR-10-EQPX-19-01).

 Gazouilloire is a free open source software released under [GPL 3.0 license](LICENSE).